• Skip to primary navigation

 Instructions

 • Arrange the cherry tomatoes and grated garlic on a baking dish and tuck thyme sprigs around.
-Drizzle generously with olive oil, until the tomatoes are half-way submerged.
+Drizzle generously with olive oil, until the tomatoes are almost fully covered.

 • Sprinkle with sugar and season with salt & pepper to taste.
 Add the balsamic vinegar and toss gently to coat.